dydz/notes/Git.md

 ## Break apart work into logical commits

 Before I can get to using Git right, the basic development workflow needs to be right.
 The basic unit of measure in this discussion is the patch, which I will refer interchangeably with the word commit throughout the rest of this note unless otherwise noted and I'll explain why in a moment.
 To be precise a commit is its own logical unit that represents one or more patches applied to a source control management system (aka repository).
-So, why will I be using patch and commit interchangebly?
+So, why will I be using patch and commit interchangeably?
 Because...

 ## One Patch <=> One Commit

-The right way to do software engineering is to identify the smallest logical change (SLC) that does not break the build or tests.
+The right way to do software engineering is to identify a small, easily reviewed, logical change (SLC) that does not break the build or tests.

+Be practical when making this determination: if a change can't be made small then choose the smallest that is still a logical change.
+For example, logically you might be able to divide up a large refactoring change into several trivial refactoring changes, but it may be more practical to propose or commit them together.

 The SLC should be represented in 1 patch that is then applied to the repository in 1 commit.
 Why?
 Because:

 1. It is easier to review and check correctness of small changes than large ones.
    	Why is it easier to review?
 Smaller changes have less characters to read.
 They also make it easier to keep discussions focused on the small details to ensure correctness.